jelmer/jabber-querybot/README.md

 * presence = error as presence stanza
 * ignore = ignore message

+## How to run a 2nd instance

+If your Querymodule.pm of the 2nd instance lies in /home/2nd/lib, try this

+	cd /etc/jabber-querybot
+	mv Querymodule.pm Querymodule.pm.old
+	perl -I /home/2nd/lib /usr/bin/jabber-querybot

 # Options

 jabber-querybot has a lot of variables which you can easy modify for